evansd/whitenoise/README.rst

     usage: gzip.py [-h] [-q] root [extensions [extensions ...]]

-    Search for all files inside <root> matching <extensions> and produce gzipped versions with a '.gz' suffix (as long this results in a smaller file.
+    Search for all files inside <root> *not* matching <extensions> and produce gzipped versions with a '.gz' suffix (as long this results in a smaller file)

     positional arguments:
-      root         Path root from which to search for files extensions   File extensions to match (default: (u'css', u'js'))
+      root         Path root from which to search for files extensions   File extensions to exclude from gzipping (default: jpg, jpeg, png, gif, zip, gz, tgz, bz2, tbz, swf, flv)

     optional arguments:
       -h, --help   show this help message and exit